zlgesundheit/openEHR_FLAT_Loader/README.md

     - "<path>/territory|code": "DE",
     - "<path>/territory|terminology": "ISO_3166-1"
 - Other Metadata:
-    - You can find terminologies like `openehr` in the Docs-Folder or online.
+    - You can find terminologies like `openehr` in the HowTo-Folder or online.
         - The use of SNOMED CT and LOINC for fields with CODED_TEXTs should have been taken care of by the Template Modeller .
         - The ETLer should just be able to use the information given in the template plus some additonal openEHR-Peculiarities.
     - Example: